 - Place the chicken in the hot pan (taking care not to overcrowd- you may need to do two batches) and brown, about 2-5 minutes on each side.
 The chicken does not need to be cooked throughout.
 Remove from the pan and transfer to a plate (continue with remaining chicken if needed).

-- Pour in the wine and cook for 1 minute, then add the butter and flour.
+- Add the butter and flour.
 Whisk continuously taking care not to burn.
 SLOWLY add the chicken stock, whisking to create a smooth sauce.
 Add the Worcestershire, thyme, and the remaining salt and pepper.
 Bring to a simmer and allow the sauce to thicken.

 - Toss in the chicken, turn the heat down to medium-low.
 Continue to cook for 5-8 minutes.
 Add the egg noodles and the sour cream and stir until combined.
 Cook for 2 more minutes.